midnqp/cpy/README.md

 ##### [`#include <cpy.h>`]()
-The library contains widely-used functions - **simplified** for scripting & general-purpose programming in C/C++.
+The library contains widely-used functions - **simplified** for scripting & general-purpose programming in C.

-- Intended to help people have a easy life at C/C++
+- Intended to help people have a easy life at C
 - Intended mostly for beginners at programming
 - Or those coming from more high-level, interpreted languages like Python - wishing performance
-- Or anyone enthusiastic about C/C++
+- Or anyone enthusiastic about C

 An incredible script using `cpy.h` looks as nice as:
 ```C